myusefulrepo/Tips/Tips  - How to create an open file and folder dialog box with PowerShell.md

-﻿# How to create an open file dialog box with PowerShell
+﻿# How to create an open file and folder dialog box with PowerShell

+## How to create an open file dialog box with PowerShell

-## 1 - load the .NET System.Windows.Forms assembly
+### 1 - load the .NET System.Windows.Forms assembly

 ````powershell
 Add-Type -AssemblyName System.Windows.Forms
 ````

-## 2 - Instantiate an OpenFileDialog object using New-Object.
+### 2 - Instantiate an OpenFileDialog object using New-Object

 ````powershell
 $FileBrowser = New-Object System.Windows.Forms.OpenFileDialog -Property @{ InitialDirectory = [Environment]::GetFolderPath('Desktop') }
 ````